edro123/adafruit/README.md

     Sets brightness to 0.25
     Faster updates

-Hold down button to shift to low power
+Hold down button to shift to normal mode
     Forces an IO update when pressed
     Sets brightness to zero
     slower updates